Blue-Kachina/fmcuttingboard/README.md

 - Install it in your IDE via: Settings/Preferences > Plugins > Gear icon > Install Plugin from Disk… and select the generated ZIP.

 ### Branding
-- The plugin includes light and dark icons as required by JetBrains Marketplace conventions.
-- Icon assets are located at:
+- The plugin uses a single SVG icon provided by the project owner; no dark variant is used.
+- Icon asset location used by the IDE:
   - src/main/resources/META-INF/pluginIcon.svg
+- Source artwork kept in repo (for editing/exporting):
-  - src/main/resources/META-INF/pluginIcon_dark.svg
+  - resources/fmCuttingBoardIcon.svg

 ### Logging and Diagnostics
 - The plugin uses the IDE's built-in logging (idea.log).
 To view logs: